Simple and double substitution reactions, Reaction between an acid & a salt

-The substitution reactions are the reactions which depend on the activity of metals, where the element which is more active substitutes (replaces) the less active one in another compound, The activity of metals can be determined by using the chemical activity series.
+The substitution reactions are the reactions that depend on the activity of metals, where the element which is more active substitutes (replaces) the less active one in another compound, The activity of metals can be determined by using the chemical activity series.

-The chemical activity series is the arrangement of metals in a descending order according to the degree of their chemical activity, All the elements above hydrogen in the series replace hydrogen in acid solutions, whereas the elements that follow hydrogen do not replace hydrogen in acids except under certain conditions, The substitution reactions are classified into two types which are the simple substitution reactions, and the double substitution reactions.
+The chemical activity series is the arrangement of metals in descending order according to the degree of their chemical activity, All the elements above hydrogen in the series replace hydrogen in acid solutions, whereas the elements that follow hydrogen do not replace hydrogen in acids except under certain conditions, The substitution reactions are classified into two types which are the simple substitution reactions, and the double substitution reactions.

 Simple substitution reactions

 The simple substitution reactions are the chemical reactions in which one of the elements substitutes other elements in a solution of one of its compounds when the substituting element is more active compared to the substituted one.

 A metal substitutes the hydrogen of water and acid

 The substitution of metal to hydrogen of water

 When you put a small piece of sodium by using tongs in a glass of water, Sodium burns with a pop sound (explosion), Sodium reacts with the water (strongly) giving sodium hydroxide and hydrogen gas evolves which burns with a pop sound.

 2 Na + 2 H2O → 2 NaOH+ H2 ↑+ heat

 The substitution of metal to hydrogen of acid